roaring twenties

 Hello, hello :))

 The only standard I’m holding myself to in my twenties will be to say “yes” more.
 I have nothing to lose.
 I know I have a not-entirely-stupid head on my shoulders, that I work hard, and have good, decent people surrounding me; my twenties are when I should take risks and find opportunities while I can afford to.
 I need to relax.
-I mean, my twenties have already begun fantastically: my birthday was spent on a boat in Saint Tropez with champagne and the most wonderful people a girl could ask for, which I single-handedly organised.
+I mean, my twenties have already begun fantastically: my birthday was spent on a boat in Saint-Tropez with champagne and the most wonderful people a girl could ask for.
 I’m now in my second year of university, and while it means the work has become infinitely harder, I’m grateful it’s another year where I get to work towards whatever goal I choose.
 I need to learn and accept that everyone is on their own timeline, and instead of making lists, just do when the chance arises.
 Maybe it won’t be the best decade of my life, maybe it is the flirty, thriving thirties, but right now I cannot see that far, so why worry about the future?

 Kisses & wish me luck in not overthinking,